Skip to content

 ) -> Array

-The interval score is defined as
+The interval score (Gneiting & Raftery, 2012) is defined as

-\(\text{IS} = \begin{cases} (u - l) + \frac{2}{\alpha}(l - y) & \text{for } y < l \\ (u - l) & \text{for } l \leq y \leq u \\ (u - l) + \frac{2}{\alpha}(y - u) & \text{for } y > u. \\ \end{cases}\)
+\[ \text{IS} = \begin{cases} (u - l) + \frac{2}{\alpha}(l - y) & \text{for } y < l \\ (u - l) & \text{for } l \leq y \leq u \\ (u - l) + \frac{2}{\alpha}(y - u) & \text{for } y > u. \\ \end{cases} \]

-for an \(1 - \alpha\) PI of \([l, u]\) and the true value \(y\).
+for an \(1 - \alpha\) prediction interval of \([l, u]\) and the true value \(y\).

 Parameters: